yxiaoaz/EasySearch/README.md

 We try to divide the chain of occurrences into non-overlapping windows, each of which containing at most 1 term from$phr$.

-When a new occurrence of a term in$phr$is discovered, there are 4 possible
+When a new occurrence of a term in $phr$ is discovered, there are 4 possible
 cases:
 - The distance between this occurrence and the last processed occurrence is farther than a threshold$MAX\_DIST$.
 Then we end the